codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 For SSH, paste your **raw**, private key into the SSH Key text box and click save.

-For more information on generating SSH keys and adding your public key to your VCS provider, its official documentation:
+For more information on generating SSH keys and adding your public key to your VCS provider, see its official documentation:

 - [Github documentation](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 - [Gitlab documentation](https://docs.gitlab.com/ee/ssh/#generating-a-new-ssh-key-pair)